South Carolina mountain lake escape

 The Oconee Bell Nature Trail gives non-boaters a reason to linger.

 Devils Fork is not just another park with a boat ramp.
-It is the best on-ramp into one of the most distinctive lake trips in the Southeast.
-If you want waterfalls, clear water, mountain scenery, and a place that still feels a little hidden, this is where the plan starts.
+It is the public front door to one of the Southeast’s most distinctive lake trips: waterfall coves, clear water, mountain walls, and mornings that still feel a little hidden.

 Start here